ropensci-archive/opendata/opendata.md

 -   <pkg>boilerpipeR</pkg>: Generic Extraction of main text content from HTML files; removal of ads, sidebars and headers using the boilerpipe Java library.
 -   [JSTORr](https://github.com/benmarwick/JSTORr) (Not on CRAN): Simple text mining of journal articles from JSTOR's Data for Research service
 -   <pkg>lumendb</pkg> can retrieve copyright takedown notices from [Lumen Database](https://lumendatabase.org/) (formerly, Chilling Effects).
--   <pkg>ngramr</pkg>: Retrieve and plot word frequencies through time from the Google Ngram Viewer.
+-   ngramr ([Archived on CRAN](https://cran.r-project.org/src/contrib/Archive/ngramr)) retrieves and plot word frequencies through time from the Google Ngram Viewer.
 -   <pkg>pubmed.mineR</pkg>: An R package for text mining of [PubMed Abstracts](http://www.ncbi.nlm.nih.gov/pubmed).
 Supports fetching text and XML from PubMed. <pkg>easyPubMed</pkg> and [rpubmed](https://github.com/rOpenHealth/rpubmed) (not on CRAN) provide other tools.
 -   <pkg>rAltmetric</pkg>: Query and visualize metrics from Altmetric.com.
 -   <pkg>rbhl</pkg>: R interface to the Biodiversity Heritage Library (BHL) API.